soul and funk 1979-2005

 1983 - A busy year

 STOP In 1983 something happen that for me changed my perception of Swedish soul and funk when the band Stop (right) released their debut single "Kool katt" (Cool cat) on the small Swedish label "Hawk records".
 The single was unique in many ways, foremost as it feutured the first rap in Swedish even though the music was of a bouncy soul funk kind rather than a traditional old school rap one.
 The band was created in 1982 and released "Kool katt" early in 1983.
-The front cover (right) of the single (no 12" version ever released) featured the three members (from left to right: Werner Theunissen, Latifah - that only posed on the cover - and Jonas Siljemark) in a rebellious pose.
+The front cover (right) of the single (no 12" version ever released) featured the two members (from left to right: Werner Theunissen, Latifah - that only posed on the cover - and Jonas Siljemark) in a rebellious pose.
 Theunissen had played in a funk band in the the late 70s before he in his late teens met Siljemark.
 The single is indeed a very groovy track with a classic soul funk mix, lovely synthesizers and a steaming hot rap kind of break featuring Theunissen and Kayo (see separate bio below) talking on the dance floor.

 The lyrics on its hand are stupidly hilarious though and something to take anything else than seriously.
 The B-side featured a tasteful instrumental version that did include some vocal parts, even more hilarious than the a-side.
 This track had it all except good lyrics; great hooks, great melody, a crazy synth and nice energetic guitars.
 The members wrote the track with some little help from the Freestyle (see above) members Christer Sandelin and Tommy Ekman as main role were as arrangers and producers giving the basic patterns that final touch.
 Both later became successful producers and songwriters in Sweden during the 80s and the 90s.
 Gigi Hamilton, another key member of Freestyle did also play a part as one of the background vocalists (the cats).